michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 Finding motivation to not only finish but _crush_ my work was previously never a challenge for me, no matter what I was going through.
 Learning I am going blind and that there's nothing I can do abruptly changed everything.

 Being a spiritual-boomer, I previously never saw myself taking short-term disability leave.
 Then again, I reckon nobody foresees that.
 But between August and October, I took leave.
-Not because I wanted to do so but rather because my productivity plummetted in every domain.
+Not because I wanted to do so but rather because my productivity plummeted in every domain.
 Multiple coworkers encouraged me to take leave.
 I ignored them at first and tried pushing through.
 But I kept hearing variations of, "it's times like this which are what leave are designed for," and I kept missing deadlines.
 They wore me down eventually.
 Or something like that.

 I wanted to trust my employer would understand.
 But as I learned after returning from leave, it doesn't.